 Architecture of id-loc-split in NGN") we are not yet in a position to provide

 consideration.
 In the meantime any information you feel might be useful to us

 3) Status of draft Recommendation ITU-T Y.ipv6split:

-mainly focused on what requirements of IPv6 for the NGN are and
+mainly focused on what requirements of IPv6 for the NGN are and Q7/13 had sent

-develop a draft Recommendation titled Framework of ID/LOC separation in
+draft Recommendation titled Framework of ID/LOC separation in IPv6-based NGN

 4) Collaboration between ITU-T SG13 and IETF

-help of the IETF, and enter into a period of continuous
+help of the IETF, and enter into a period of continuous collaboration with the

-appoint Mr. Igor Faynberg (USA, Alcatel-Lucent) as a liaison rapporteur to IETF.
+Mr. Igor Faynberg (USA, Alcatel-Lucent) as a liaison rapporteur to IETF.